Meteor-Community-Packages/meteor-autoform/README.md

 ## Callbacks/Hooks

-To add client-side hooks and callbacks for a form, use the `AutoForm.hooks` method.
-Here's an example that shows all the supported hooks:
+To add client-side hooks and callbacks for a form, use the `AutoForm.hooks` or `AutoForm.addHooks` method.
+Here's an example of `AutoForm.hooks` that shows all the supported hooks:

 ```js
 AutoForm.hooks({